RiiConnect24/Wii-Guide/_pages/en_US/themes.md

 ##### Section I - Finding a Theme

-* Peruse the GBAtemp post, finding a theme you want to install.
+* Peruse the GBAtemp post or our themes page, finding a theme you want to install.
 Some have YouTube videos to show what the theme looks like, unfortunately some of them are unavailable.
 * Once you found one you like, click the download link corresponding to your Wii Menu version. **It is very important to pick the right one to avoid bricks.**
 * You probably will pick the download link that says 4.X, that means the theme will work on version 4.1, 4.2 and 4.3 of the Wii Menu.
 * Some themes have different links for different regions, so pick the one corresponding to your Wii's region.